 Rainbo: Ecelectus Parrot

-Born here at the Houston Zoo in 1991, Rainbo is a wonderful ambassador to his species and is often seen during special events at the zoo.
-Painting is something that Rainbo does as training and enrichment.
+Born here at the Houston Zoo in 1991, Rainbo is a wonderful ambassador to his species and is often seen during special events at the Zoo.
 He uses a paintbrush, held in his beak, and moves his head to create streaks of paint on the canvas.
-He is very deliberate about where he places the paint on the canvas.
-He often leans away from the canvas eyeing it critically before adding more paint to his masterpieces.
+He is very deliberate about where he places the paint on the canvas and often leans away eyeing it critically before adding more paint to his masterpieces.

 Art by Rainbo the Parrot